Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Protein Families

 Proteins are grouped into families using a novel hierarchical clustering algorithm.
 If the family contains a single member, the accession string, protein score and description are listed.
 If the family contains multiple members, the accessions, scores and descriptions are aligned with a dendrogram, which illustrates the degree of similarity between members.
-To see complete information about the proteins in the family, and the peptide matches assigned to each family member, click on the family number link.

 The peptide match table contains the following columns: